Carefree, Arizona: Education

 The town is served by Cave Creek Unified School District.

 Transportation

-Carefree Highway runs along the south border of Carefree.
+Arizona State Route 74 runs along the south border of Carefree.
 Cave Creek Road runs along the east edge of Carefree, then curves and becomes an east-west road through Carefree.

 Cave Creek is not a member of Valley Metro and does not have local bus service.

+SkyRanch is a private airport located in Carefree.